 “When a fan attends a college or professional sporting event, the video board adds a great deal to the excitement of the game, and we wanted the same feeling in our gymnasium,” said Bacys.

 Danville High School installed a 12’ x 7’ 4mm Watchfire display in the indoor gym that is customizable for any sport.
-Installed just in time for basketball season, the display features player hype videos, promotes school events, and highlights student successes.
+Installed just in time for basketball season, Ignite Sports software lets them display player hype videos, promote school events, and highlight student successes.
+The software even comes with Watchfire’s extensive library of professional animations and stills.
 It also runs advertising from local businesses, including a fast food franchise, insurance company, sports apparel store and radio station.